 Any form of lending that’s lightly regulated and managed by private individuals will always be viewed warily by some.
 But it’s important to state that hard money loans are asset backed lending, where the after repair value (ARV) is assessed by lenders who are truly experts in their field.
-What’s more, all seasoned investors approach hard money lending with a clear exit strategy in place.
+What’s more, all seasoned investors approach hard money lending with clear real estate exit strategies in place.

 To help you find a professional and reputable hard money lender, the HouseCashin team reached out to number of reputable hard money lenders and asked to provide our newbie investors with some actionable tips on the following topics:

 - How to Find a Good Hard Money Lender for Real Estate Investing